PacketFabric/terraform-provider-packetfabric/docs/resources/packetfabric_cloud_router_connection_google.md

 # packetfabric_cloud_router_connection_google (Resource)

 A connection from your cloud router to your Google Cloud Platform environment.
-For more information, see [Cloud Router in the PacketFabric documentation](https://docs.packetfabric.com/cr/).
+For more information, see [Cloud Router in the PacketFabric documentation](https://docs.packetfabric.com/cr/) and [Cloud Router NAT](https://docs.packetfabric.com/cr/nat/).

 For examples on how to use a cloud's Terraform provider alongside PacketFabric, see [examples/use-cases](https://github.com/PacketFabric/terraform-provider-packetfabric/tree/main/examples/use-cases).